Accept your admission

-- Additional meals outside of the provided meals
+- Additional meals or snacks outside of the provided meals

 - Passport and visa fees

-For more information about included expenses, please contact program staff.
+For more information about included or excluded expenses, please contact program staff.

-All payments must be received by the due date.
-If for some reason you need an extension, please inform us before the due date to make an arrangement.
-Once you are accepted in the program, you will be given access to the CH Summer Abroad participant webpage where you will find useful information, view important documents, and access to CHI's fundraising/program fee payment site.
+Once you are accepted in the program, you will be given access to the CHI Summer Abroad participant webpage where you will find useful information, view important documents, and access to CHI's fundraising/program fee payment site.
 Please do not make a payment through CHI’s donation page.

 Dismissal from Program